Written by Sylvia Schroeder, blogger of When the House is Quiet

 God’s Word marks the path and all we have to do is follow.
 May your path – your journey – beckon others to come, stay on the path, and follow – for the way is good and leads to life eternal!

 Editor’s Note: Do you desire to improve your intentionality in passing on your journey of faith with your children and grandchildren?
 Do you desire to connect with other grandparents who have challenges and need encouragement?
-Register today for the National Grandparenting Summit being held October 21-22, 2021, and simulcasted across North America.
-You can learn more about Summit here.
+Learn more about our National Grandparenting Summit here!